top of page

 Today, Indian Canyons and Deepwell Estates remain key to Palm Springs' mid-century modern identity, attracting preservationists and design enthusiasts alike.
 With many original homes meticulously restored, these neighborhoods stand as living museums of a golden era in American architecture.
 Their lasting appeal lies not only in their beauty but in their ability to capture the effortless elegance and innovation that define Palm Springs' modernist legacy.

-The Movie Colony & Old Las Palmas
+The Movie Colony and Old Las Palmas

 The Movie Colony and Old Las Palmas represent the pinnacle of Palm Springs' mid-century modern glamour, where Hollywood’s biggest names once lived, entertained, and escaped the pressures of stardom.
 These neighborhoods became a retreat for icons like Frank Sinatra, Marilyn Monroe, and Cary Grant, who commissioned custom-built modernist estates that embodied the effortless luxury of the era.
 The homes, designed by some of the most influential architects of the time, seamlessly blended sleek modernism with the relaxed desert lifestyle, offering privacy, style, and a perfect setting for legendary gatherings.